The world's GREATEST desserts – how many British favourites made the list?

 New Africa/Shutterstock

-This Russian delicacy, traced back to the 19th century, is characterised by the contrast between the super-sweet honey and tangy sour cream nestled between layer upon layer of thinly sliced sponge.
-While some modern recipes suggest using a sweeter alternative to sour cream, such as condensed milk or custard, the true beauty of this dish lays in that combination of sweet and sour.
-Once constructed, a medivik cake is best left to soften in a fridge overnight before being dusted with crushed nuts.
+This Russian delicacy, which dates back to the 19th century, sees super-sweet honey and tangy sour cream nestled between layer upon layer of thinly sliced sponge.
+While some modern recipes suggest using a sweeter alternative to sour cream, such as condensed milk or custard, the true beauty of this dish lies in that classic combination of sweet and sour.
+Once constructed, a medovik cake is best left to soften in the fridge overnight before being dusted with crushed nuts.

 <p>Liv friis-larsen/Shutterstock</p>